Boøwy: 1984–1988: Success and breakup

+1986 saw the band release two studio albums, Just a Hero in March and Beat Emotion in November.
+The former includes "1994 -Label of Complex-", which features Kōji Kikkawa as guest vocalist.
+Gota Nishidera later compared the magnitude of this collaboration to Bowie working with Queen on "Under Pressure".
+The Just a Hero Tour began in March and finished on July 2, with the band's first concert at the Nippon Budokan.
+Beat Emotion was recorded in a single month, in-between concert dates.
+It became Boøwy's first release to reach number one on the music charts.
+The 37-date Rock'n Roll Circus Tour, which began on November 11, 1986, was initially intended to feature a circus tent, but this was scrapped when the circus troupe mentioned a need for elephants.

 The single "Marionette" was released on July 22, 1987, took the number one position and sold 230,000 copies, making it the 20th best-selling single of the year.
-The band held a concert called Case of Boøwy in the Yokohama Cultural Gymnasium, in Kanagawa and in Kobe, Hyogo on July 31 and August 7, 1987, where they played most of their songs from their debut to the present for four hours straight.
+The band held two concerts called Case of Boøwy at the World Memorial Hall on July 31 and at the Yokohama Cultural Gymnasium on August 7, where they played most of their songs from their debut to the present for four hours straight.
 They released what would be their final studio album, Psychopath, on September 5.
-At a concert at Shibuya Public Hall on December 24, 1987, the end of their Dr. Feelman's Psychopathic Hearts Club Band Tour which began in September, Boøwy announced that they would be breaking up.
+It was followed by the Dr. Feelman's Psychopathic Hearts Club Band Tour, which would be their final tour.
+At its final concert, Shibuya Public Hall on December 24, 1987, Boøwy announced that they would be breaking up.
 There are many rumors concerning the breakup, but the most popular is the rift between Hotei and Himuro.
-An indication of the band's stature at the time, is that at their farewell concerts, appropriately titled Last Gigs; two nights at the newly opened Tokyo Dome on April 4 and 5, 1988; they sold out all 95,000 tickets in ten minutes.
+An indication of the band's stature at the time, is that at their farewell concerts, appropriately titled Last Gigs; two nights at the newly-opened Tokyo Dome on April 4 and 5, 1988; they sold out all 95,000 tickets in ten minutes.
+A live album of the two shows was released just one month later on May 3.